 Years ago I had the old screensaver version running, but that was almost in a previous life.
 However, when I needed something to hobble my PC because it was detecting too many false alarms, I remembered where to spend my spare flops to do some work I consider useful.
 I don't need the super graphics card the PC could handle, so I donated the difference to the running of SETI@Home.
 (It also helped spur another cruncher to give up his cigarette habits.)

 I do not presume to know how best to perform this task.
-Despite running on a shoe string, you are doing much better than other projects.
+Despite running on a shoe string for years, you are doing much better than other projects.
 Just keep looking and I'll let you use my hardware's free time to help where I can.

 |Your feedback on this profile|